cogment/cogment-doc/docs/reference/parameters.md

 cogment://discover/actor?__actor_class=xxx&__implementation=yyy&?tag=red&zone=1
 ```

-Where "xxx" and "yyy" are values taken from the context.
+Where "xxx" and "yyy" are values taken from the context (typically the trial start parameters).
 For each type of endpoint, the context provides the path and these properties (if available):

--   For actors: path is `actor`, properties are `__actor_class` and `__implementation`
+-   For actor contexts: path is `actor`, properties are `__actor_class` and `__implementation`
--   For environment: path is `environment` and property is `__implementation`
+-   For environment contexts: path is `environment` and property is `__implementation`
--   For all other types, no properties are provided and the path is as described below
+-   For all other contexts, no properties are provided and the discovery path is as described [below](#discovery-path)

-An **explicit discovery endpoint** is a discovery endpoint with a path, and needs to explicitly provide all the necessary information in the URL to the directory (the context of the endpoint will be ignored).
-In other words, no context property will be implicitly added to the query sent to the directory, the user is fully responsible to match the URL (and query) to the need.
+An **explicit discovery endpoint**, as opposed to a context discovery endpoint, is a URL with a path, and needs to explicitly provide all the necessary information in the URL (the context of the endpoint will be ignored).
+In other words, no context property will be implicitly added to the URL query sent to the directory, the user is fully responsible to match the URL to the need.

 ##### Discovery path